docker-archive/dockercloud-agent/README.md

 ## Reporting security issues

-In order to report a security issue, please send us an email to [security@tutum.co](mailto:security@tutum.co).
-Please use GPG key ID `666DAA4A` on `keys.gnupg.net` to encrypt your email.
+In order to report a security issue, please send us an email to [security@docker.com](mailto:security@docker.com).
 Thank you!